gvwilson/sensibleadventures/cloudherd/cloudherd.md

 avalanches were common in the mountains, and they had lifted more than one tinker or trader out of a difficult spot.
-Coils of hemp rope with spider-silk cores hung ready in the long shed next to the cloud pen, and everyone kept a warm goofskin cap and some heavy gloves handy just in case.
+Coils of hemp rope with spider-silk cores hung ready in the long shed next to the cloud pen, and everyone kept a warm camelskin cap and some heavy gloves handy just in case.

 "You look ridiculous," Sensy told Rash flatly as he came down the wooden steps to the mounting platform.
-He had stitched what he claimed were eagle's wings onto the side flaps of his cap.
+He had sewn a pattern that he claimed was meant to be eagle's wings onto the side flaps of his cap during the winter, and had wrapped a bright yellow scarf around his neck.

 Rash looked her up and down.
 "Really?
 Because I think you look amazing.
 Excuse me."
 He winked at Noxy and stepped around the speechless pair of thirteen-year-olds.

-"Was he---was he *flirting* with you?"
-Noxy demanded.

-Sensy rolled her eyes.
-"I really hope not."
+They were the last to arrive at the wooden platform that hung over the edge of the cloud pen.
 "Ears all!"
-Aft called out two minutes later.
-He had changed into heavy pants and a padded coat and a pair of soft boots, and his hair was pulled back in a thick club braid with a blue ribbon from his wife's wedding collar woven into it for luck.
+Aft said loudly.
+He had changed into heavy pants, a padded coat, and a pair of soft boots, and his hair was pulled back in a thick club braid tied with a blue ribbon from his wife's wedding collar.
 "You know how this is done.
-I'll lead on Pillow with the younglings as spotters and the Gifted as a guide."
-He stabbed his finger at Rash and Sensy.
-"Gas and Fee, you've got Blue---you take Noxy with you.
+I'll lead on Pillow with the younglings as spotters and the Gifted as a guide.
+Gas and Fee, you've got Blue---you take Noxy with you.
 In and out, quick and simple, and everyone's back here for soup before you can sneeze.
 No adventures, right?"
 He glared at Noxy, Sensy, and Rash until the three teenagers mumbled, "No adventures."

 "Right!"
-He walked to the end of the plank that jutted out from the platform and whistled through his fingers.
+He walked to the end of the plank that stuck out from the platform and whistled through his fingers.
 When nothing happened, he muttered something about "soggy" and "lazy" and whistled again more loudly.

 A hundred strides away and fifty strides below them, a foggy-edged blue-gray mass rippled and began to pull itself into something dense enough to hold the weight of a person.
 The second, smaller blob next to it followed suit.
 Side by side, Big Blue and Pillow drifted toward the villagers and the lone tiger waiting at the edge of the ravine.
-A clanking noise further along the ravine signalled that whoever Indy had sent to pull back the pen's spiderweb gate was pedalling hard to pull it aside.
+A clattering noise further along the ravine signalled that whoever Indy had sent to pull back the pen's spiderweb gate had started hauling in the bamboo chain it hung from.

-Big Blue scraped against the ravine wall.
-Aft glanced over his shoulder, then took three steps and dove off the end of the plank.
+Noxy watched breathlessly as the clouds approached, their leading edges rippling slightly in the wind.
+When Big Blue bumped against the ravine wall, Aft took three steps and jumped off the end of the plank.

-Noxy leaned over the railing and held her breath.
+Noxy leaned over the railing.
 One, two, three...
-Big Blue dimpled as the burly cloudherd tucked, flipped over, spread-eagled, and hit him dead center.
+Big Blue dimpled as the burly cloudherd tucked, flipped over, spread-eagled, and landed flat on his back.
 Gray waves rippled out across the cloud's back as Aft rolled over onto his knees and pressed his hands down firmly.
 Noxy couldn't see his face, but she knew his eyes would be closed in concentration as he mind-spoke to his mount.

 "Show off," Grappa Gas muttered beside her.